-D'Youville College students or parents, as provided by statute, may review any official records, files and data directly related to themselves that are on file with the registrar's office or in the career development center.
+D'Youville College students or parents, as provided by statute, may review any official records, files and data directly related to themselves that are on file with the registrar's office or in the Career Services Center.
 The files available include identifying data, academic work completed, grades, family background information, references, ratings and/or observations.
 (References, ratings and/or observations completed before Jan.
-1, 1975 are not available to students.)
-Requests to see the aforementioned materials should be made in writing to the registrar or the director of the career development center, respectively.
+1 1975, are not available to students.)
+Requests to see the aforementioned materials should be made in writing to the registrar or the director of the Career Services Center, respectively.
 The records, files and/or data will be made available no later than 45 days from the time the written request is received.